 Dharmics must demand mutual respect, not just tolerance, from Christians.
 We must realize that we are up against a powerful and sophisticated adversary that enjoys an advantage, in terms of both hard & soft power, over us.
 Hence we must also be wary of bowing to the commercial hype around Christmas and celebrating it as just another festival.
 The effects on young minds must not be under-estimated.
 While children are nowadays bombarded with negative messages by their teachers (often Hindu!) on Hindu festivals (do not burst crackers, do not waste water etc), Christmas is presented as a fun-time for eating cake and receiving gifts.

 We just remember what ex-Christians like Koenraad Elst have to say – “..Christianity’s self-righteousness due to a belief in being the sole possessors of the truth, and the consequent contempt for non-Christians, a far more negative attitude than anything the Pagans could muster; or in other words, the unmatched power of hatred; as well as the consequent importance they attach to religious identity, which means the pressure to convert in a mixed marriage is usually on the Pagan partner..”

-Refusing to celebrate Christmas or demanding reciprocity from Christians does make one a bigot.
+Refusing to celebrate Christmas or demanding reciprocity from Christians does not make one a bigot.
 It is not intolerance, but self-awareness.
 Be aware of your own Dharmic roots and the complex issues at play, before deciding your response to the Christmas mania, especially with regards to children –

 - It is fine to tell your children “Christmas is not part of our tradition, and hence we do not celebrate it.
 But Christians do, and it is a festival that was created by borrowing various elements from pre-Christian European religions.”